yun-vis/fhstp-bcc-mobile/pages/roomsetup.md

   }
   ```

+  - Explanation:
     - id("com.google.devtools.ksp"): This refers to the Gradle plugin ID. com.google.devtools.ksp is the Kotlin Symbol Processing (KSP) plugin, which is similar to annotation processors in Java (kapt) but optimized for Kotlin.
 KSP allows libraries to generate code at compile time based on annotations or other symbols.

     - version "1.9.0-1.0.13": This specifies the version of the KSP plugin you want to use.It ensures Gradle knows which version of the plugin to download and apply.

-    - apply false: This is a subtle but important part.
-    apply false does not apply the plugin to the project immediately.
+    - apply false: This is a subtle but important part.apply false does not apply the plugin to the project immediately.
 Instead, it just makes the plugin available so that it can be applied in subprojects or modules individually.This is common in a multi-module project, where you might want KSP only in certain modules (like app or data) rather than in the root project.

   - build.gradle.kts -> Module
   in plugin (on the top), add